LendEDU Editorial Integrity

-In fact, at LendEDU we have over 1,200 articles published on our blog.
+In fact, at LendEDU we have over 2,500 articles published on our blog.
 In the beginning, I wrote the first 200 pieces of content during the summer of 2015.
-And since the beginning, we have worked to publish honest, unbiased, and fact based reviews and analysis.
+And since the beginning, we have worked to publish honest, unbiased, and in-depth reviews and analysis.
 We publish different types of content including research reports, real-time news, opinion, as well as reviews and assessments of different products and companies.

-We started LendEDU to offer transparency in the student loan market.
-Today, we are working to provide transparency to the personal finance industry as a whole.
-We believe that transparency comes in three parts:
+We started LendEDU to help consumers compare student loan products side by side.
+Today, we are working to create a marketplace setting for the personal finance industry as a whole.
+We are working to make finance more effective through:

-2) Data transparency (ex.
+2) Data-driven content (ex.
 Our research reports, not consumer data… don’t worry)

 3) Editorial insights